Darrius Bratton

-Darrius Bratton (born August 2, 1997) is an American professional football defensive back for the Toronto Argonauts of the Canadian Football League (CFL).
+Darrius Bratton (born August 2, 1997) is an American professional football defensive back.
+He most recently played for the Toronto Argonauts of the Canadian Football League (CFL).
 He played college football at Virginia.

 Early life

 Bratton played high school football at William Fleming High School in Roanoke, Virginia.
 He only played in three games his senior year due to a season-ending injury.
 After high school, he spent a year playing for Fork Union Military Academy.

 College career

 Bratton played college football at Virginia from 2017 to 2022.
 He played in nine games in 2017 and made one tackle.
 He appeared in 13 games, starting five, in 2018, recording 16 tackles and seven pass breakups.
 Bratton did not play in 2019 after suffering a season-ending injury before the start of the regular season.
 He played in nine games during the COVID-19 shortened 2020 season, totaling 8 tackles and one pass breakup.
 He appeared in 12 games, starting six in 2021, accumulating 30 tackles and six pass breakups.
 Bratton played in nine games, starting three, in 2022, recording 22 tackles and half a sack.